-Yuca Waarts holds and MSc in Agricultural and Environmental Economics from Wageningen University (2003) after which she worked at an NGO to ensure rural economic development while conserving or enhancing biodiversity.
-Yuca works at Wageningen University & Research since 2008 as a Senior Researcher for sustainable value chain development, focusing on cocoa, coffee, tea and palm oil sectors.
+Yuca Waarts holds an MSc in Agricultural and Environmental Economics from Wageningen University (2003) after which she worked at an NGO to ensure rural economic development while conserving or enhancing biodiversity.
+Yuca has worked at Wageningen University & Research since 2008 as a Senior Researcher for sustainable value chain development, focusing on cocoa, coffee, tea, and palm oil sectors.

 Next to conducting research, Yuca values working with partners and team members from all over the world.
-She delivers high quality research results in accessible reports and brochures as well as through face-to-face discussions, (virtual) seminars and professional and public conferences.
-Yuca is member of the Technical Advisory Committee of the Living Income Community of Practice.
+She delivers high-quality research results in accessible reports and brochures as well as through face-to-face discussions, (virtual) seminars and professional and public conferences.
+Yuca is a member of the Technical Advisory Committee of the Living Income Community of Practice.